Hakan Keleş

-Hakan Keleş (born 8 January 1972) is a Turkish football manager and former player who is currently the manager of Giresunspor.
+Hakan Keleş (born 8 January 1972) is a Turkish football manager and former player.

+Club career

+Hakan Keleş started his professional career in the 1993–94 season with Edirnespor in the TFF Third League.
+Following an impressive performance, he transferred to Bursaspor in the Süper Lig the next season.
+After playing two seasons with Bursaspor, he joined Kayserispor in the Second League for one season.
+In the 1998–99 season, he transferred to Ankaragücü.

+Hakan played for Ankaragücü for the next 6.5 seasons, making 202 league appearances and serving as the team captain for a period.
+During the 2004–05 season, in the winter transfer window, he left Ankaragücü and joined Antalyaspor in the TFF First League.
+After spending two seasons with the Antalya-based club, he returned to the TFF Second League in the 2006–07 season by joining Çanakkale Dardanelspor.
+His contract was terminated at the end of the season, and Hakan decided to retire from professional football.

 Managerial career

 On 19 November 2018, was briefly named the manager of Sivasspor after a stint as their assistant manager.
 On 10 August 2020, he was named the manager of TFF First League club Giresunspor, signing a 2+1 year contract.
 In his first season at the club, he helped them get promoted into the Süper Lig for the first time in 44 years.
 His team avoided relegation in the 2021-22 season, coming in 16th place.

+On November 13, 2024, Kasımpaşa announced that they had reached an agreement with Keleş for the head coach position.